-Students, who have been enrolled in an ESOL program for less than two school years and have met all the requirements for the standard high school diploma except for passage of the FCAT/FCAT 2.0 graduation test or alternate assessment, may receive immersion English instruction during the summer following their senior year, if funding is available.
-Students receiving such instruction are eligible to take the FCAT or alternate assessment and receive a standard high school diploma upon passage of the FCAT/FCAT 2.0 graduation test(s) or the alternate assessment.
+Students, who have been enrolled in an ESOL program for less than two school years and have met all the requirements for the standard high school diploma except for passage of the FCAT 2.0 graduation and Algebra 1 EOC tests or alternate assessment, may receive immersion English instruction during the summer following their senior year, if funding is available.
+Students receiving such instruction are eligible to take the FCAT or alternate assessment and receive a standard high school diploma upon passage of the FCAT 2.0 graduation test and Algebra 1 EOC Assessment or the alternate assessment.